Right of Way Rules for Boating

 2. A Vessel Being Overtaken

-Any boat approaching a vessel from astern must give them the right of way.
+Any boat approaching a vessel from astern must give them the right-of-way.

 3. A Boat Engaged in Fishing